 An official transcript is one that has been received at Colorado Technical University directly from your college or university.
 It must have your school’s stamped seal, date, Registrar’s signature and arrive to CTU in a sealed envelope.
 Contact your school’s Registrar for more information.

-Upon receipt of official documents and transcripts, college-level course work from accredited colleges or universities is evaluated for transfer credit by a Prior Learning Assessment Advisor.
+Upon receipt of official documents and transcripts, college-level course work from accredited colleges or universities is evaluated for transfer credit by a Registrar Evaluation Services Specialist.
 Transfer credit is not awarded for courses that are remedial by definition of the transferring institution, or equivalent to remedial courses taught through CTU.
 Transcripts and records presented for evaluation become part of the student’s permanent record.
 Students wishing to determine the receipt status of official transcripts may contact the Registrar’s Office for additional information.

 We understand that it may take significant time to receive transcripts requested from other colleges and universities.
 Please begin the process of requesting transcripts as early as possible.